 In June and December 2022, the Company received RMB2,753,450.33 and RMB4,427,619.53, respectively, as part of the payment under enforcement from the Changchun Intermediate People's Court, Jilin Province.
-Recently, the Company received the Enforcement Ruling ((2022) Ji 01 Zhi Hui No.176) issued by Changchun Intermediate People's Court of Jilin Province ruled to terminate this enforcement action because no other property of Xiangsheng Investment was available for enforcement other than the shares that have been auctioned off.
-After the termination of the enforcement, and the application for resumption of enforcement is not subject to the limitation period for application for enforcement.
+Recently, the Company received the Enforcement Ruling ((2022) Ji 01 Zhi Hui No.176) issued by Changchun Intermediate People's Court of Jilin Province According to the Enforcement Ruling, the Changchun Intermediate People's Court of Jilin Province ruled to terminate this enforcement action because no other property of Xiangsheng Investment was available for enforcement other than the shares that have been auctioned off.
+After the termination of the enforcement procedure, the Company may apply for resumption of enforcement if it is found that there is property available for enforcement, and the application for resumption of enforcement is not subject to the limitation period for application for enforcement.